FahimFBA/img2singlePDF/README.md

 ## 📦 Project Directory Structure

-This is what project directory looks like without Git.
+This is what the project directory looks like without Git.

 ```
 📦img2singlePDF